Questions We Typically Hear at Texas Grass Fed Farms

 Healthy soil sequesters carbon, holds more water, supports biodiversity, and grows more nutrient-dense forage — which means healthier cattle and healthier beef on your plate.
 It's a system where everything feeds everything else.

 At Texas Grass Fed Farms, regenerative agriculture isn't a marketing buzzword.
-Our partner ranchers are AGA Regenerative Land Health Standards certified, which means their practices are independently audited.
+Our partner ranchers use regenerative grazing practices that build soil health, improve water infiltration, and support biodiversity.
+We verify their practices through direct ranch visits — this isn't a claim we make from a distance.
 When we say our beef comes from land that's being healed, not just used, we can back that up.

 Q: What does biblical stewardship mean for your business?